respinha/audio-video-codification/assignment1/README.md

-Assignments for the Audio Video Codification course.
+Assignment 1 for the Audio Video Codification course.